Physical Development, Ages 12 to 24 Months

-As toddlers start to walk and become more active, they develop leaner and more muscular arms and legs and lose fat around the face and tummy.
+As toddlers start to walk and become more active, they develop leaner and more muscular arms and legs.
+They lose fat around the face and tummy.
 They also lose some of their baby look.

-In the second year, the molars usually begin to come in.
-These large and flat teeth may cause your toddler pain before and while they are erupting through the gum tissue.
-This may cause irritability, disrupt sleep patterns, and change your toddler's behavior.
-For more information about tooth eruption, see the topic Teething.
+In the second year, the molars usually start to come in.
+These large and flat teeth may cause your toddler pain before and while they erupt through the gum tissue.
+This may cause crankiness, disrupt sleep patterns, and change your toddler's behavior.